srmds/n8n-azure-apps-quick-starter/docs/cicd-pipeline.md

 This CI/CD pipeline provides:

 - **Multi-environment deployment** with approval gates for production stages
-- **Infrastructure as Code** using Bicep templates
+- **Infrastructure as Code** using Bicep templates with modular design
 - **Dynamic password generation** with Azure Key Vault integration
 - **Automated testing** and health checks
-- **Cost optimization** with scale-to-zero capabilities
+- **Cost optimization** with configurable resource allocation
-- **Security best practices** with encrypted secrets and SSL/TLS
+- **Security best practices** with encrypted secrets and system-assigned identities

-The pipeline ensures reliable, secure, and cost-effective deployment of n8n across development, acceptance, and production environments.
+The pipeline ensures reliable, secure, and cost-effective deployment of n8n across development, acceptance, and production environments using Azure Container Apps and PostgreSQL Flexible Server.